 A central set of terminals in the Lobby let you list and join any running games.
 You can also virtually chat with those you see around you, greeting friends, setting up games, or learning about handy quesadilla makers.
 Jumping to new lobbies can be done from a teleporter, if the one you’re in is sparsely populated.
 There’s no cross-Lobby chat, which mostly only matters if you’re looking for a specific friend.
 The game gives tools to help with this – a “Simple Mail” service that’s mostly good for in-game emailing someone reminders or plans, or tradeable Guild Cards (think business card meets friends list) telling where that player is if they’re currently online.
 You can make secure trades in the lobby, but annoyingly, you cannot shop or manage your inventory.
 You’ll have to get your character into a game for that.

 On the flipside, this means the entire main storyline is fully cooperative across all three episodes.
 It’s simple to create an open group that other players can join in the middle of your mission.
 I had a pretty fair balance between missions where no one showed up and missions where I did get help, so newbies need not worry about the elders ignoring you and your piddly low level content.
-Level 100+ players didn’t pop in to dunk on me with their powered characters either.
-Actually, a surprising number of self-professed new players were showing up throughout the months I played, possibly spurred on by the game’s recent 20th anniversary.
+Players well on their way to the level cap of 200 would drop into early missions and be surprisingly patient and helpful.
+There were even a number of self-professed new players (or returning Dreamcast players) showing up throughout the months I played, possibly spurred on by the game’s recent 20th anniversary.

-Immediately, the ghosts of MMOs past show their age.
+Entering a mission, immediately, the ghosts of MMOs past show their age.
 Players have no names above their characters.
 A dialogue bubble pops over them when talking, and you can discern who’s who by matching the color of their health bar to the color of their arrow icon on the minimap, but it’s certainly not as intuitive as it is today.
 PSO also hails from the era of the common loot drop – everything that falls can be picked up by everyone and the group will either need to stop and sort out who needs what, or sift through it afterwards like kids dumping their Halloween haul in a pile on the living room floor.
 You also have to do some amount – any amount – of damage to be credited XP for a kill.
-It’s designed to keep people from being carried through the levels without contributing, but modern MMOs don’t seem to worry about this anymore.
-Politely, the Ephinea server allows you bypass this by creating groups with XP sharing and individual loot – one of the many small, optional upgrades this server provides.
-But you may be stuck in old-style PSO, depending on the server you choose.
+Politely, the Ephinea server allows you bypass this by allowing XP sharing and individual loot – but you may be stuck in old-style PSO, depending on the settings of the mission you choose.

 There are four zones in the first episode of PSO, and each zone has three maps.
 The layout of these maps never changes, but the placement of door switches, props, and entrance/exit teleporters can and will shift based on the mission.
 Like mirror mode in a racing game, the developers try to squeeze as much variety out of the handful of static maps as they can.
 Maps are divided into rooms – either literal or generally defined with gates in outdoor areas – and gameplay usually finds the doors locking as you enter while waves of enemies teleport in.
 Slay all the waves and doors unlock so you can proceed.
 This moves incredibly quickly with a full compliment of four players, and is clearly how this version is balanced for play.

-From there, literally everyone I encountered was very pleasant and helpful throughout the next months that I played.
+As said, literally everyone I encountered was very pleasant and helpful throughout the next months that I played.
 My first character was even a male Hunter (the game’s own recommendation for new players) and nobody gave me any guff about it.
-Apparently male Hunters were so common in the Dreamcast days that players would openly mock you for playing as one – triply so if yours was based on Sephiroth or Naruto (likely deserved).
+Apparently male Hunters were so common in the Dreamcast days that players would openly mock you for playing as one – triply so if yours was based on Sephiroth or Naruto.
 Time probably helped chill everyone out – these are dedicated superfans playing today, after all – but also some general improvements to the experience.
 Original PSO was based on peer-to-peer connections and didn’t protect its network packets at all, so hacking was rampant once tools to do it spread.
 Ephinea corrects this (at the cost of freaking your antivirus software out).
-I never encountered an obvious hacker during my months of play, and according to players I met, that’s just not how it went in the Dreamcast days.
+I never encountered an obvious hacker during my time, and according to players I met, that’s just not how it went in the Dreamcast days.